Development of Value-Added Products from Food Wastes and by-products (France)

 Main topics: Situation and opportunities, Wastes recovery, Discarded food products valorisation: examples

 This course took place in January-February 2019 in ISA Lille University as a part of specific courses on ecodesign of food products.Highlights of the course were presented in the Conference: “Sustainability and Corporate Responsibility in AgriFood” that took place in ISA Lille University on January, 17th (2019).
-The course will be conducted again on January 2020.
+The course was conducted again on January 2020.

 Food Waste Recovery e-Course (Internationally/Online)